Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/CaptureJPEG/Capture JPEG display over HTTP Continuous.rst

 **Non-block mode:**

-- The stream does not wait; it continues immediately if a frame isn’t ready.
+- The stream does not wait; it continues immediately if a frame isn't ready.
 - Reduces latency, but may skip frames under load.
 - Useful for real-time monitoring where *freshness* is more important than completeness.
 - Common in IoT/robotics where immediate feedback is critical.